 The definition of robustness differs depending of the context in which it is used.
 In this work, two different notions of robustness are considered: robustness by minimising the mean and variance, and robustness based on the distribution of the minimisers of the function.
 This information on the location of the minimisers is not a novel idea, as it had been applied as a criterion in sequential Bayesian optimisation.
 However, the constraint of optimality is here relaxed to define a new estimate.
 To evaluate this estimation, a toy model of a coastal area has been implemented.
 The control parameter is the bottom friction, upon which classical methods of estimation are applied in a simulation-estimation experiment.
 The model is then modified to include uncertainties on the boundary conditions in order to apply robust control methods.
-This has been published in [26]
+This was the topic of Victor Trappler's PhD [31].